Exception Processing

 system spends with a single interrupt masked.

-■ Shadow register set—a complete alternate set of Nios II general-purpose registers,
+■ Shadow register set—a complete alternate set of Nios II general-purpose

 which can be used to maintain a separate runtime context for an ISR.